karpaterna/Blueprint-Automatic-air-conditioner/README.md

 # Automatic-air-conditioner

-This blueprint is for using the air conditioner automatically in both winter and summer, based on a start and end temperature.
-In modo facoltativo, si può abilitare:
+This blueprint is for using the air conditioner automatically ňbased on a start and end temperature.

 - Window status check
 - Water level control in the tank
 - Home presence control
 - Notifications
 - Decide on the time slot for operation
+- External sensor for indoor temperature and outdoor temperature
+- Climate adjust mode

 Below the settings for operation are: